Initiatives to Address Climate Change|Environment|Sustainability|ULVAC, Inc.

 Under the Environmental Policy, we offer products that enable our customers to contribute to environmental protection.
 Initiatives of the ULVAC Group are described below.

-CDP collects and analyzes information disclosed by companies and municipalities around the world through questionnaires on climate change and water resource protection, and grades their efforts on an eight-point scale (A, A-, B, B-, C, C-, D, D-).
-Our current grade of "B" indicates environmental management, and signifies that we are "aware of our company's environmental risks and impacts, and are acting accordingly."
+CDP collects and analyzes information disclosed by companies and municipalities around the world through questionnaires on climate change and water resource protection, and evaluates their efforts using an eight-point scale: A, A-, B, B-, C, C-, D, and D-.
+Our current grade of "B" indicates environmental management and signifies that we recognize our company's environmental risks and impacts and are taking appropriate action.

-We will continue to promote environmentally friendly business activities to realize a sustainable society.
+We will continue to promote environmentally friendly business activities to contribute to a sustainable society.

 TCFD logo image